 Therefore, you’ll be able to get to know other cultures in the same city.
 Something else to love about Philadelphia is its location.
-Once you have explored all the historical sites and learned about Philly, you can head to other destinations.
-New York City and Washington, D.C. are only a few hours away.
+Once you have explored its historical sites and learned about Philly, you can head to other East Coast destinations.
+New York City and Washington, D.C. are both reachable by train or bus.

 Affordable Schools in Philadelphia for International Students